PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 In our opinion, the best permanent life insurance follows our term life philosophy: simple, straightforward, and budget-friendly.
 Our top recommended product is therefore term-to-100 life insurance, so-called because your premiums continue until you turn 100 (although coverage extends to the rest of your life).

-Term 100 life insurance is usually the most affordable type of life insurance because it doesn’t include cash values, investment accounts, participating dividends and other extras.
+Term 100 life insurance is usually the most affordable type of permanent life insurance because it doesn’t include cash values, investment accounts, participating dividends and other extras.
 The 3 best T100 life insurance policies in Canada are nearly affordable as term life insurance:

 Provider